worldline/angular-security-training/docs/common-threats/sca/sca-angular.md

 - What if the provider gets compromised?
 - What if the provider decides to change the code you are including ?

+## npm audit

+You can update your npm modules with `npm audit fix` command.
+It checks a vulnerabilities from the Github Advisory Repository.
+This repository is different than OSS index used for Dependency-Track.
+Therefore, reports from both npm audit and Dependency Track may defer.

 ## Sub-Resource Integrity (SRI)

 ``` typescript